becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 ## 1.1 VPC and Security Groups

 Make sure you have a VPC with 2 or 3 subnets in a EKS Supported region.
-The subnets should be in one in each availability zone and have at least 64 free IP Addresses.
+The subnets should be in one in each availability zone and have at least 128 free IP Addresses.

 ## 1.2 IAM Roles and Policies

-Create an IAM Policy to allow your Bastion Host access to manage the required resources on your behalf.
+Create an IAM Policy to allow your EKS Management Host access to manage the required resources on your behalf.
 It is possible to restrict the Policy further but for the test, this will do:

 Create a new IAM Policy and name it "EKSFullAccess"